Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: Two men back from China.
 Both head straight for the Lucky Cat Emporium.
 What did they see?

-Holmes: It's not what they saw.
-It's what they both brought back in those suitcases.
+Sherlock: It’s not what they saw.
+It’s what they both brought back in those suitcases.

 Watson: You don't think duty-free.

-Holmes: Think about what Sebastian told us, about Van Coon, about how he stayed afloat in the market.
+Sherlock: Think about what Sebastian told us, about Van Coon, about how he stayed afloat in the market.

 Watson: "Lost five million."

-Holmes: Made it back in a week.
-That's how he made such easy money.
+Sherlock: Made it back in a week.
+That’s how he made such easy money.

 Watson: He was a smuggler.

-Holmes: Someone else has been here.
+Sherlock: Someone else has been here.
 Somebody else broke into the flat and knocked over the vase.
 Just like I did.

-Watson ringing the bell: Think maybe you can let me in this time? silence Can you not keep doing this please.
+Watson ringing the bell: Think maybe you can let me in this time?
+Can you not keep doing this please.

-Holmes yelling down: I'm not the first.
+Sherlock: I’m not the first.

 Watson: What?

-Holmes: Somebody's been in here before me.
+Sherlock: Somebody’s been in here before me.

 Watson: What are you saying?

-Holmes: Size 8 feet.
-Small but... athletic.
+Sherlock: Size 8 feet.
+Small but… athletic.

 Watson: I'm wasting my breath.